clevinson/ssb-process-research/documentation/README.md

 Documentation Structure -- Outline
 ==================================

-This git folder ([github](https://github.com/clevinson/ssb-process-research/blob/master/documentation)) will be where I post work-in-progress documtation for my ongoing #ssb-process-research project.
+This folder ([github](https://github.com/clevinson/ssb-process-research/blob/master/documentation) | [git-ssb](http://localhost:7718/%25Da%2Bmoxvfbbz7u4cSfEjNsR8MakEpCHdJGydPyTfdutA%3D.sha256/tree/master/documentation)) will be where I post work-in-progress documtation for my ongoing #ssb-process-research project.
 It will start as its own set of documents, but later hopefully get merged into existing documentation (ssb-handbook, etc.)

 ## Outline